 Section 1 – Amendments: These bylaws may be amended by a 2/3 majority vote of either a State Convention or referendum.
 State Conventions and referenda may also amend the State Platform by a majority vote.
 Such amendments to either document shall take effect following the close of the State Convention or referendum where adopted.

-Section 2 – Supremacy Clause: These bylaws replace any previous bylaws of the SPMI.
+Section 2 – Supremacy Clause: a) These bylaws replace all previous bylaws of the SPMI.